samwaterbury/ingest-iex/README.md

 Service to routinely query IEX Cloud for the latest data and store it in S3.

+## What is This?

+I built this service to continously retrieve financial data from an API and store it in S3.
+It turned out to be a fairly effective demonstration of building a robust ingestion pipeline using event-driven Lambda functions.

+The service is coordinated and deployed using the [Serverless Framework](https://github.com/serverless/serverless).
+This makes it easy to define the scheduling and chaining of Lambda functions in a declarative manner.

 ## Setup

 You need the [Serverless Framework](https://github.com/serverless/serverless) CLI installed to deploy this ingestion service.
 It's a good idea to install this globally: